Cray-HPE/docs-csm/operations/boot_orchestration/Redeploy_the_IPXE_and_TFTP_Services.md

     loftsman helm upgrade cms-ipxe loftsman/cms-ipxe
     ```

-1. (`ncn-mw#`) Log into the iPXE pod and verify the iPXE file was created.
+1. (`ncn-mw#`) Log into each iPXE pod and verify the iPXE file was created.

     This may take another couple of minutes while it is creating the files.

-    1. Find the iPXE pod ID.
+    1. Find the iPXE pod IDs.

         ```bash
         kubectl get pods -n services --no-headers -o wide | grep cray-ipxe | awk '{print $1}'
         ```

-    1. Log into the pod using the iPXE pod ID.
+    1. Log into the iPXE pods using their IDs.

         ```bash
         kubectl exec -n services -it IPXE_POD_ID /bin/sh